frequently asked questions

 We do not accept insurance.
 However, FSA/HSA funds can be used for our professional services and facility fee.
-We can provide an itemized bill that may be submitted for reimbursement.
-Some insurance companies may provide partial reimbursement via out of network benefits.
+Some insurance and health share companies may provide partial reimbursement via out of network benefits.

 At the Birth Center, we believe the best outcomes for pregnancy and birth come from time-intensive, personalized, hands-on care; and a comfortable, safe, birthing space, designed to support low-intervention deliveries.
 Insurance companies, and the healthcare system, do not currently value the individualized, woman-centered care offered at out facility, and offer low-reimbursement rates for the services we provide.

 We hope to accept insurance in the future, and we will continue to negotiate with insurance carriers to provide full reimbursement for our services.
 One day, we hope to start a non-profit, that will provide assistance to women who cannot afford an out of hospital birth experience.
 In the meantime, we are working to keeping our expenses low, and still provide excellent, high-quality services.
 For many, the Birth Center expenses, are less than an annual insurance deductible.
 For women without insurance, the Birth Center is economical, and cost-saving compared to a hospital birth.
 We encourage you to put a high value on you birth experience and your first moments of motherhood.
 The confidence and support you'll receive is invaluable.

 Yes!
 We have HUGE tubs.
 We have tubs that can accommodate two people.
 Not only do we have tubs, we ENCOURAGE women to labor in tubs.
 We are the only facility in the Permian Basin that offers tubs and hydrotherapy for laboring women.
 Laboring in the tub is one of the best techniques for pain management but has numerous other benefits as well: